Delicious soft Homemade Cheese Bread , made two ways - a lovely Cheddar cheese version and a Parmesan and Herb version.

 My Best Tips for Baking with Yeast

-I think most of the problems people have with baking with yeast, is treating yeast-based recipes like say, a cake recipe, where you just measure the ingredients, mix them all together and bake.
+I think most of the problems people have when starting out baking with yeast, is treating yeast-based recipes like say, a cake recipe, where you just measure the ingredients, mix them all together and bake.

-Yeast-based recipes just can never be that precise.
-Things like temperature, moisture in the flour your are using, the season your are baking in and rising time can differ from one kitchen to the next.
+Yeast-based recipes will never be that precise.
+Things like kitchen temperature, humidity, moisture in the flour you are using, the season your are baking in and rising time can differ from one kitchen to the next.
 All that makes yeast recipes less consistent from one kitchen to the next.

 - Be careful with the temperature of your proofing liquid before adding the yeast, so you don't compromise the yeast from the start.
 If the liquid is too cold, the yeast won't activate.
 Too hot and it will die.
 The best temperature range for proofing liquid is 105-110F for Active Dry Yeast.
 Instant yeast is a bit more forgiving and can take temperatures up to 120F.
 All yeasts die at about 140°F. An Instant Read thermometer is handy to have on hand to check.